Ilagouilly/ReviewBuddy/README.md

 ## How can I get ReviewBuddy and adjust it to my company's needs?

-You'll need to download the latest version of Bonita Community Edition and clone this project.
+Definitly!
+All you'll need is to download the latest version of Bonita Community Edition and clone this project.

 ## Are contributions welcome?